jakegatwork/Resume/README.md

 ***Rooster Teeth Productions*** / 2022 - 2024

-Edited and produced over 150 high-quality, engaging long and short-form videos for YouTube and other platforms with over 15,000,000 followers, ensuring content meets brand standards and resonates with the audience through the use of appropriate video files, motion graphics, project templates, and audio stems.
+Edited long-form multi-camera gameplays, podcasts, and vlogs using the Adobe Creative Suite.

-Created and designed 2-5 different metadata sets per video including thumbnails, titles, descriptions, and popular SEO tags.
+Was responsible for creating metadata sets for each video which included: thumbnails, titles, descriptions, and search engine optimization tags.

-Managed and reviewed the work of a small team of 2-3 other editors to ensure daily content and uploads were met from project start to finish in a timely manner within brand standards and budget.
+Managed and reviewed the work of a small team of 2-3 other editors to ensure daily content and uploads were met from project start to finish promptly within brand standards and budget.

-Partnered with paid clients to deliver branded content across various lifestyle, tech, and gaming campaigns, ensuring deliverables met brand objectives and maintained authenticity.
+Partnered with paid clients to cut branded ad content across various lifestyle, tech, and gaming campaigns while ensuring deliverables were on time.

-Facilitated and created diverse video and thumbnail templates and assets for the relaunch of the “Let’s Play” brand.

-Worked in various 3D game and program environments for recording video b-roll.

 ----------------------